 Paul founded Aerian to work on projects of worth, and has shaped, managed and delivered some of the biggest national and international digital projects for clients such as BBC, Channel 4, Sky, Into Film, The Science Museum, Breast Cancer Now, Dementia Friends, Alzheimer's Society, Danone, Tesco Mobile, Nickelodeon and more.

 Paul is also a double Emmy nominated writer & producer for brands inc. BBC, How to Train Your Dragon and Peppa Pig; and owns over 20k comics.
 Paul has also been highlighted as one of the top ten innovators in the UK by UKTI.

 Geoff has wide experience in business and marketing strategy and technology product development, with more than 25 years experience across a range of businesses and sectors.
 He has worked with global brands and aspiring start-ups in creating business and product strategies and bringing products to market.
-Clients and brands Geoff has worked with include Google, Unilever, Microsoft, IBM, Oracle, The MetOffice, BBC, CNN, Good Energy, British Chambers of Commerce, and the University of Bath.
+Clients and brands Geoff has worked with include Google, Unilever, Microsoft, IBM, Oracle, The MetOffice, BBC, CNN, Diabetes UK, NHS, Good Energy, British Chambers of Commerce, and the University of Bath.

 Did you know Geoff once took a wrong turn in Seville and was mistaken for a matador.
 Having been escorted to the bull fight ring he said the steaks were never higher.